We want everyone across Sussex to benefit from safe, effective and high-quality mental health services whenever they need them.

 Please read about our proposals and let us know your thoughts and suggestions.
 We want to get this right and we need your help to make sure we do.

-The consultation on our proposals to improve mental health services in West Sussex will run for 12 weeks from Wednesday 17 July to 5pm on Friday 11 October.
+The consultation on our proposals to improve mental health services in West Sussex ran for 12 weeks from Wednesday 17 July to 5pm on Friday 11 October.
+The survey is now closed.

 You can read about our proposals in the consultation document